-Most people have likely seen photos of an underwater museum on social media or some Buzzfeed article, but thought we’d never be in a situation to see one ourselves.
+Most people have likely seen photos of an underwater museum on social media or some Buzzfeed article, but think they’d be in a situation to see one themselves.

 So imagine my surprise when I’m looking for interesting excursions to do while on my trip to Cancun, and find out there’s a freakin’ underwater museum not even 45 minutes from my hotel!